-The "Community Share" scheme we started at the end of 2018 allows families to share unwanted items, such as clothes and toys, with other families.
-Such is its success that we expanded this to include food and other items from supermarkets which had been donated by members of the public or which would otherwise be discarded because of 'use by' dates.
-During this pandemic there are more and more families in need of financial help, and this simple and amazing idea fulfils a dual purpose in that families in need are supported by the "Community Share" scheme and items which would be destined for the landfill are "recycled" in the community.
+The "Community Share" scheme allows families to share unwanted items, such as clothes and toys, with other families.
+Following its success that we expanded the scheme to include food and other items from supermarkets which had been donated by members of the public or which would otherwise be discarded because of 'use by' dates.
+This simple and amazing idea fulfils a dual purpose in that families in need are supported by the "Community Share" scheme and items which would be destined for the landfill are "recycled" in the community.